pedrom40/highlighter/README.md

 * jQuery
 * Bootstrap

 # New Features to Add
 * Virtual walk through to demonstrate how to use the app
-* Utilize database transactions.
+* Utilize database transactions to prevent issues that arise from multiple users at the same time.
 Tried but couldn't get this to work, need a little more PHP research time
 * Real-time handling features.
+Switch from AJAX to WebSockets or Webhooks to better handle data transfer
 * Sorting of selections.
 I would like to add a feature where students can drag and drop a selection to reorder them under their headings

 # Bugs
 * MS Edge: After selecting text, the browser selects the rest of the page even though it only saves original selection